 - 1. All non-teaching staff require a completed criminal record check as a condition of employment. - 2.
 All teaching staff will be required to authorize a criminal record check through the Teacher Regulation Branch. - 3.
-Newly-hired staff must submit and pay for an online Criminal Record Check at https://justice.gov.bc.ca/screening/crrpa/org-access using access code CJK4XZPC46. - 4.
+Newly hired staff must submit the form (Form 401-1) and payment for the criminal record check to the Manager of Human Resources or Human Resources Officer prior to starting their assignment.
+This consent form will be forwarded by the Manager to the Criminal Records Review Program. - 4.
 Employment will be subject to clearance by the Criminal Records Review Program.
 In the event of an adverse decision regarding employability of an applicant, the applicant will be informed of the reason for the decision. - 5.
 When an employee is charged with or convicted of an offence, under the Criminal Code of Canada, the Controlled Drugs and Substances Act, the Child Youth and Family Enhancement Act or similar legislation, the employee is required to immediately inform the Superintendent.
 A written explanation may accompany the notification. - 6.
 An employee who is subject to any prohibitions, restrictions or orders; including but not limited to probation, recognizance or similar orders; issued or imposed by the court, a law enforcement agency or other government agency, that restrict or forbid the employee from having contact with minor children or that are otherwise relevant to the position held by the employee, shall immediately inform the Superintendent of such limitations. - 7.
 Failure by an employee to notify the Superintendent as required under this Administrative Procedure may justify termination of the employee's employment with the District.